 For the safety of workers, garbage bags are marked as garbage and are not opened.

-Clean and prepare your recyclables
+Emptying and cleaning your recyclables

 Empty your recyclables